MicroStrategy/rest-api-docs/docs/getting-started/handle-rest-api-exceptions.md

 #### 404 Not Found

 A 404 error means the requested endpoint doesn't exist, or the endpoint is valid but the resource does not exist.
 You might not always get a response JSON for this status code depending on your URL.
-MicroStrategy REST API also uses this status code for not supported HTTP methods.
+Strategy REST API also uses this status code for not supported HTTP methods.

 Example: